algorand/js-algorand-sdk/src/mnemonic/wordlists/wordlists.md

 We need non-English wordlist options to fast-track the adoption of Algorand and its applications.

-Wallets and applications like Jasiri Protocol - (https://jasiriprotocol.org) are going to take advantage of non-English wordlists so as to frictionlessly onboard users.
+Wallets and applications like Jasiri Protocol - (https://jasiriprotocol.org) are going to take advantage of non-English wordlists to frictionlessly onboard users.

 A request has also been made on go-algorand #5212